Shock propagation from the Russia-Ukraine conflict on international multilayer food production network determines global food availability: Results

 \paragraph{Dynamic unfolding of different types of shock transmission}

 In general, a shock $(d,j)$ to product $j$ in country $d$ can lead to three different types of impact, namely on (i) different products in the same country (local production), (ii) the same product in different countries (direct or indirect trade), or (iii) different products in different countries.
-Figure~\ref{fig:dynamics} shows for the example of shocking product $j=\mathtt{maize}$ in country $d=\mathtt{UKR}$ the time evolution of the available amount in a baseline case without shock, $\underline{x}_c^i(t)$, and in the shocked scenario, $x_c^i(t)$, next to the resulting relative loss, $\mathrm{RL}^{ji}_{dc}(t)$.
+Figure~\ref{fig:dynamics} shows for the example of shocking product $j=\mathtt{maize}$ in country $d=\mathtt{UKR}$ (Ukraine), the time evolution of the available amount in a baseline case without shock, $\underline{x}_c^i(t)$, and in the shocked scenario, $x_c^i(t)$, next to the resulting relative loss, $\mathrm{RL}^{ji}_{dc}(t)$.
 First (different product, same country), this shock can reduce the amount of another product, shown here is $i=\mathtt{poultry}$, in the same country $d$ (fig.~\ref{fig:dynamics}a)).
 Second (same product, different country), the shock propagates through trade relations and reduces the availability of the same product, $j=\mathtt{maize}$, in another country, Portugal $c=\mathtt{PRT}$ (fig.~\ref{fig:dynamics}b)).
 Third and finally (different product, different country), losses of different products, shown again for $i=\mathtt{poultry}$, can occur in different countries, e.g., $c=\mathtt{PRT}$, either through reduced production in $c$ or in other countries (fig.~\ref{fig:dynamics}c)).
 Note, that the onset of losses is delayed, if the shock propagates through multiple production processes and trade (fig.~\ref{fig:dynamics}d)).
 In this example it may take several years until the full production losses after a shock have been realized via all direct and indirect shock transmission channels.
-Further details of both scenarios are described in the methods section.\\ A descriptive topological analysis of the multilayer trade and production network is provided in the SI.
+Further details of both scenarios are described in the methods section.\\ We characterize the network topology of those layers of the trade network that are most central to our analysis in the supplementary information (SI) and show that Ukraine occupies a prominent position among the exporters.
 Here, we focus on shocks to the agricultural production of Ukraine but the effects of shocks to a product of choice in other countries can be explored in our interactive online data visualization~\cite{Vis-2022}.

 \paragraph{The role of Ukraine in the global food system}